-- Low pressure incidents of short duration: Properties affected by low pressures which only occur for a short period, and for which there is evidence that incidents of a longer duration would not occur during the course of the year, may be excluded from the reported DG2 figures. - In locations where NIW carries out continuous pressure logging year round, low pressure incidents of less than one hour may be excluded from DG2. - Where short term or intermittent logging is used, if all low pressure incidents lasting less than one hour are excluded there is a danger that properties which are actually below the reference level will be missed from the DG2 figures.
+- Low pressure incidents of short duration: Properties affected by low pressures which only occur for a short period, and for which there is evidence that incidents of a longer duration would not occur during the course of the year, may be excluded from the reported DG2 figures. - In locations where NI Water carries out continuous pressure logging year round, low pressure incidents of less than one hour may be excluded from DG2. - Where short term or intermittent logging is used, if all low pressure incidents lasting less than one hour are excluded there is a danger that properties which are actually below the reference level will be missed from the DG2 figures.
 In this case a suitable minimum duration depends on the exact methodology used but may be 30 or even 15 minutes.
 If logging is carried out at times when low pressures are unlikely to be detected because demand is low, the results cannot be used to confirm zero returns for DG2.

-The company should state in their commentary what has been excluded from the DG2 figures and is included in line 4.
+The company should state in its commentary what has been excluded from the DG2 figures and is included in line 4.
+The company should include details of any significant changes in the number of exclusions and the reason for these.